Internet censorship in the United Kingdom: Written pornography

 R v Walker, sometimes called the "Girls (Scream) Aloud Obscenity Trial", was the first prosecution for written material under Section 2(1) of the Obscene Publications Act in nearly two decades.
 It involved the prosecution of Darryn Walker for posting a story entitled "Girls (Scream) Aloud" on an internet erotic story site in 2008.
 The story was a fictional written account describing the kidnap, rape and murder of pop group Girls Aloud.
 It was reported to the IWF who passed the information on to Scotland Yard’s Obscene Publications Unit.
 During the trial the prosecution claimed that the story could be "easily accessed" by young fans of Girls Aloud.
 However, the defence demonstrated that it could only be located by those specifically searching for such material.
 As a result, the case was abandoned and the defendant cleared of all charges.

 In October 2013 a press exposé resulted in a number of on-line e-book retailers removing adult fiction titles including descriptions of rape, incest or bestiality from their download catalogues.

 Age verification

 With the passing of the Digital Economy Act 2017, the United Kingdom became the first country to pass a law containing a legal mandate on the provision of an Internet age verification system.
 Under the act, websites that publish pornography on a commercial basis would have been required to implement a "robust" age verification system.
 The British Board of Film Classification (BBFC) was charged with enforcing this legislation.
 After a series of setbacks, the planned scheme was eventually abandoned in 2019.

+Following the implementation of the Online Safety Act 2023 on 25 July 2025, Ofcom required age verification system for accessing pornographic sites, as well as digital platforms like X (formerly Twitter), Reddit, Bluesky, Discord, Grindr and Spotify.